burlachenkok/burlachenkok.github.io/_posts/2021-12-22-Courses-at-Stanford-not-relative-to-AI.md

 published: true
 ---

-Systematizing catalog of courses at Stanford relative to creating various systems by leveraging science and engineering from various fields.
+Systematized catalog of courses at Stanford relative to creating various systems by leveraging science and engineering from various fields.

 ---